Berlin Daily Ticket Price – A Comprehensive Guide for Beginners

 The Basics of Berlin’s Public Transportation System

-The most popular modes of transport for tourists are the U-Bahn and S-Bahn trains, as they offer the fastest and easiest way to get around the city.
+The most used means of transport for tourist is the U-Bahn and S-Bahn, which are the fastest and convenient means of transport in the city.

 Types of Tickets